FabioLofredo/Small-games-in-Unity-for-Class/README.md

 # Small-games-in-Unity-for-Teaching

-Games created by Fábio Lofredo Cesar in 2022, using Unity and C#, for teach students from high school how to code and make games
+"I created these games as examples for seven high school technology classes.
+All the videos and games below were produced by me."

 https://youtu.be/e4NozORcyOE